Introduction

 Core principles and processes

-PMBOK is a comprehensive guide offering best practices across five process groups:
+PMBOK is a comprehensive guide that offers best practices across five process groups:

 - Initiating